WindieChai/ko-require/README.md

     <nav params="menus: page.menus"></nav>
 <!-- /ko -->
 ```
 The `components` option passed to ko-require is a string array.
 It will be loaded by ko-require using RequireJS.
-KnockoutJS will not bind any child elements of this ko-require virtual element until all the memebers specified in `components` were loaded.
+KnockoutJS will not bind any child elements of this ko-require virtual element until all the members specified in `components` were loaded.
 Other elements outside this ko-require virtual element will still be processed as usual.

 The component still need to be registered at first.
 We recommand write the component as a self-registered AMD module. e.g, `nav.component.js`, the definition of component `nav`:
 ```javascript